What is General Engineering?

 Admission into a Program at UW-Platteville

-In order to gain admission to one of the seven professional programs a student must satisfy all requirements of the GE program.
+- In order to gain admission to one of the seven professional engineering programs a student must satisfy all requirements of the GE program.
 The programs include:

 - Because there are limits to the number of students that each professional program can accommodate, admission to the individual professional programs is somewhat competitive.